 Rumors of Ewan McGregor reprising his role as Obi-Wan Kenobi for a Disney+ television series had long been making the rounds, and they’ve certainly kept our attention.
 Even those who hate the Star Wars prequels seem to enjoy the Scottish actor’s take on the character first made famous by Alec Guinness in the original trilogy.
 And now that the news is official, we’re thrilled and excited… but also hungry for more possibilities.
 We already know of two Star Wars TV shows in the works for Disney+: The Mandalorian, which has already wrapped filming, and a series centered on Rogue One‘s Cassian Andor, which goes into production soon.
 But what other potential Star Wars television shows would we be interested in seeing?

-Here's a list of five potential ideas for Disney+ Star Wars shows.
+Here’s a list of four potential ideas for Disney+ Star Wars shows.

 A Crimson Dawn series

 Speaking of Darth Maul, the poor showing for Solo: A Star Wars Story means we’re not likely to get the cinematic sequel the film hinted at (to refresh your memory, at the end of Solo, we learned that Emilia Clarke’s Qi’ra was in cahoots with Maul and working with his criminal syndicate, Crimson Dawn).
 The idea of Crimson Dawn is way too cool to abandon entirely, so we’d love to see a TV show that fleshes out the organization.
 It would also be a great way to give Ray Park more to do in the Star Wars universe, which we know is beloved to him.

 A Y.A. romance from Claudia Gray